According to the National Center for Charitable Statistics (NCCS), more than 1.5 million nonprofit organizations are registered in the U.S.

 The nonprofit space is becoming more cluttered, and it’s never been harder to break through and tell your story to the people who need to hear it.
-Websites can help nonprofits capture attention, raise awareness, and move people to action—but too often they fall short.
+A strategic website can help nonprofits capture attention, raise awareness, and move people to action.

 Nonprofits have a lot of goals: getting people involved, driving donations, helping their community or cause.
 Taking time to conduct multiple stakeholder interviews can help you truly understand how to cater your site to their needs.